 Of the total 27,000 acres held by Veta la Palma, over 8,000 are involved in low density, "free water" aquaculture.
 The fish farming production consists of applying advanced sustainable aquaculture technologies, starting with native fry raised to size by resident biologists on a natural algae diet.
 Once released into the free-flowing ponds and lagoons, they feed on the rich nutrients and sea life of the Atlantic which flow into the tidal estuaries, providing them a natural diet of shrimp, smaller fish and aquatic insects already contained within the stabilized biological ecosystem.

 Unlike other aquaculture environments where the fish are fed on an artificial diet enhanced with growth hormones, they are all-natural.
 They are as close to wild fish as could be found in an controlled environment.
-James Beard Award Winner “Outstanding Chef” Dan Barber of Blue Hill Farm is a proponent of Veta la Palma’s seafood, not only because of its sustainability practices but because the fish are simply delicious.

 The result of this extensive farming practice is seafood that has an unbeatable quality in terms of freshness, texture, and flavor not found in other farmed fishes.
 Biologists and aquaculture experts monitor and oversee the fish's growth and health conditions from fry to harvest.
 Once matured to market size, the fish are harvested by hand in low impact seine nets, immediately put into slush ice, and shipped for sale, resulting in absolute freshness upon arriving stateside.